martingerdin/trauma-severity-model-sid/study-plan.md

 Eligibility Criteria
 --------------------

-All adult patients (≥ 18 years of age) who were admitted to participating centers with a history of trauma---Chapter XX, block V01-Y36, in the International Classification of Disease 10th-revision (ICD 10) (57).
+All adult patients (age 18 years of age) who were admitted to participating centers with a history of trauma---Chapter XX, block V01-Y36, in the International Classification of Disease 10th-revision (ICD 10) (57).
 Patients who were dead on arrival were excluded.

 Variables
 ---------